-The objective of "Lab 12: Hot Air Balloon Competition" was to design and build a hot air balloon and enter it in a competition.
-The competition was judged by a ratio that used time afloat in seconds, the cost of the balloon in dollars, and the payload (paperclips) the balloon carried.
-The highest ratio won.
+The objective of "Lab 12: Hot Air Balloon Competition" was to design and build a hot air balloon and enter it in a competition among five balloons.
+The competition was judged by a competition equation that used time afloat in seconds, the cost of the balloon in dollars, and the payload (paperclips) the balloon carried.
+The highest competition equation won.